AyushGlitch/eduzone-nitd/README.md

+### You can visit the live site at: https://eduzonenitd.c1.is/

 # Eduzone-NIT Delhi

 Welcome to Eduzone NIT-Delhi!
 I'm Ayush Aryan Singh (221210026), a student of Computer Science and Engineering from the batch of 2026, and I'm excited to introduce you to this platform.